FLIN: A Flexible Natural Language Interface for Web Navigation: Problem Formulation

 The process is similar to that of action scoring, but, in addition to \textit{word-level semantic similarity}, we also compute \textit{character-level} and \textit{lexical-level} similarity between $v'$ and $m_p$.
 In fact, $v'$ and $m_p$ often have partial lexical matching.
-For example, given the domain value ``7:00 PM" for the parameter ``\textit{time}", possible mentions may be ``\textit{\textbf{7} in the evening}, ``\textit{19:\textbf{00} hrs}", ``\textit{at \textbf{ 7 pm}}", etc., where partial lexical-level similarity is observed.
+For example, given the domain value ``7:00 PM" for the parameter ``\textit{time}", possible mentions may be ``\textit{\textbf{7} in the evening}'', ``\textit{19:\textbf{00} hrs}", ``\textit{at \textbf{7 pm}}", etc., where partial lexical-level similarity is observed.
 However, learning word-level and character-level semantic similarities is also important as ``PM" and ``evening" as well as ``7:00 PM" and ``19:00" are lexically distant to each other, but semantically closer.

-\textbf{Word-level semantic similarity.} To compute word-level similarity between $m_p$ and $v'$, we use the same word embedding matrix $E_w$ used in action scoring to learn the word vectors for both $m_p$ and $v'$.
-Then, we use a Bi-LSTM layer (not shared with Action Scoring) to encode mention (value) into a word-level representation vectors $\mathbf{v}_m^{wd}$ ($\mathbf{v}_{v'}^{wd}$).
-Finally, the word-level similarity between $m_p$ and $v'$ is computed as -
+\paragraph{Word-level semantic similarity.} We use the same word embedding matrix $E_w$ used in action scoring to learn the word vectors for both $m_p$ and $v'$.
+We use a Bi-LSTM layer (not shared with Action Scoring) to encode mention (value) into a word-level representation vectors $\mathbf{v}_m^{wd}$ ($\mathbf{v}_{v'}^{wd}$).
+We compute the word-level similarity between $m_p$ and $v'$ as

-\textbf{Character-level semantic similarity.} To compute character-level similarity between $m_p$ and $v'$, we use a character embedding matrix $E_{c}$ to learn the character vectors for each character composing the words in $m_p$ and $v'$.
-To learn the character-level vector representation $\mathbf{v}_m^{char}$ of $m_p$, we first learn the word vector for each word in $m_p$ by composing the character vectors in sequence using a Long Short Term Memory (LSTM) network \cite{hochreiter1997long} and then, compose the word vectors for all mention words using a BiLSTM layer to obtain $\mathbf{v}_m^{char}$.
+\paragraph{Character-level semantic similarity.} We use a character embedding matrix $E_{c}$ to learn the character vectors for each character composing the words in $m_p$ and $v'$.
+To learn the character-level vector representation $\mathbf{v}_m^{char}$ of $m_p$, we first learn the word vector for each word in $m_p$ by composing the character vectors in sequence using an LSTM network~\cite{hochreiter1997long}, and then compose the word vectors for all mention words using a BiLSTM layer to obtain $\mathbf{v}_m^{char}$.
 Similarly, the character-level vector representation $\mathbf{v}_{v'}^{char}$ of $v'$ is obtained.
-Next, we compute the character-level similarity between $m_p$ and $v'$ as -
+Next, we compute the character-level similarity between $m_p$ and $v'$ as